Babies' Developing Brains Fed By Placenta, Not Mom

 That makes sense.
-After all, moms do make serotonin.
-But experiments by Levitt's team showed there was no way for a mom's serotonin to get to the fetus.
-It couldn't cross the placenta.
+After all, mothers do make serotonin.
+But experiments by Levitt's team showed there was no way for a mother's serotonin to get to the fetus: It couldn't cross the placenta.

 "I was completely taken aback," Levitt says

 His team showed that, at least in mice, the placenta was making serotonin.
 What's more, the placenta only produced serotonin during a specific period of early fetal development.
 Then it stopped.

 And when the team looked at the human placenta, they found it also had the potential to make serotonin.

 Other research suggests that serotonin probably isn't the only important brain-signaling chemical being made by the placenta, Levitt says.
 He says there are hints that it can make dopamine, which is also involved in wiring up the brain — and in mental illness.

 Levitt's research offers a whole new view of the placenta, says Ron McKay, a researcher at the Lieber Institute for Brain Development in Baltimore.